KaOSx/kaosx.github.io/_docs/hw_accel.md

 $ cat /var/log/Xorg.0.log|grep DRI

 ```
-If you don't see any driver name (iHD, i965, radeonsi) then DRI is not working and you need to install a driver.

-For Intel graphics, install media-driver.
-If you see problems when playing videos then remove media-driver and install libva-intel-driver.
+If you don't see any driver name (iHD, i965, radeonsi) then DRI is not working and you need to install media-driver.
+If you see problems when playing videos with Intel graphics then remove media-driver and install libva-intel-driver.

-For AMD and ATI, install libva-mesa-driver.

 To verify if VA-API works, install libva-utils and run: